simonorozcoarias/Inpactor/README.md

 Parallan was developed using MPI standard, in C language.
 It is composed by 4 modules.

-As previous requirement Parallan needs the output of LTR_STRUC or repet (TEdenovo package)(view software requirement section).
+As previous requirement Parallan needs the output of LTR_STRUC or repet (TEdenovo package), but also Parallan can be used with a fasta file which contained contigs, or the whole genome(view software requirement section).

 In a configuration file is possible to define general information such as input information (folder with LTR_STRUC output, repet output file or fasta file), result directory, verbose mode and clean mode at the end of the execution.
 In addition each module requires that different parameters must be indicated in the configuration file.
 Preprocessing, Classification and domain extraction modules can run independently, in contrast Tree creation and insertion time Module needs to be executed with Domain extraction module.